 Advantages of Paying Off Mortgage Early

 But there is another great benefit of paying your mortgage off early.
 When you prepay a mortgage, you can save tens of thousands of dollars in interest.
 Once paid off, you also have extra money each month that you would have sent to your mortgage otherwise.
-You can then use the mortgage payment to invest, pay off other debts faster, or otherwise apply it toward reaching your financial goals.
+You can then use the mortgage payment to invest.

 Advantages of Investing